brianhaferkamp/big-question/README.md

-# big-question
+# About _The Big Question_
-The Big Question is a project that allows users to anonymously answer questions about humans, humanity, and the order of the day.
+_The Big Question_ is a project that allows users to anonymously answer questions about humans, humanity, and the order of the day.